-Negba helps children, youth and families from disadvantaged neighborhoods develop their social, emotional, intellectual and cultural capacities by providing them with the skills to forge a better future.
+Negba helps children, teenagers and families from disadvantaged neighborhoods develop their social, emotional, intellectual and cultural capacities by providing them with skills to forge a better future.
 This is achieved through continuous daily activity and personal support over an extended period of years in a Negba framework.

 Negba’s programs include: